jobprogress/wp_jp_plugin/readme.txt

 == Changelog ==

+= 3.0.7 =
+1. Set default Customer Form setting if the setting is not saved yet.

 = 3.0.6 =
 1. Add ability to user to change the display order of customer fields from Plugin
-2. Add ability to user to disable default JobProgress Customer form CSS
+2. Add ability to user to disable default JobProgress Customer form UI/UX.
 3. Minor Changes
    - Show real-time referrals in the customer form